 Receivables, such as notes and account receivables, acquired from the operating activities of the Group are exposed to customer credit risk.
-The Group manages its credit risks from receivables on the basis of internal guidelines, which include monitoring of payment terms and balances of each customer to identify the default risk of customers at an early stage.
-Of total receivables 38% are from the Toyota Motor Corporation group as of March 31, 2020.
+The Group manages its credit risks from receivables based on internal guidelines, which include monitoring of payment terms and balances of each customer to identify the default risk of customers at an early stage.
+As of March 31, 2021, receivables from the Toyota Group accounted for 36% of the total receivables.